 Since the spores of these fungi are invisible to the naked eye they are often overlooked by new indoor horticulturists.
 If a crop contracts one of these destructive fungi, it takes serious work to eradicate the issue entirely.
 As with most problems in an indoor garden, prevention is key.

 Read More: Fascination with Fungi and the Garden

 The dreaded spider mite (arguably the most destructive pest insect for indoor horticulturists) creates a small strand of webbing that acts very much like a parachute, allowing it to relocate via the wind.
 Unsuspecting gardeners inadvertently introduce these monstrous pest insects into their growrooms through their ventilation systems.
 Again, prevention is the best defense against spider mites and other pest insects that can be introduced through the fresh air intake of a ventilation system.

 Although not nearly as common as molds and fungi, airborne bacteria can also cause problems for certain indoor crops.
 Bacterial infections can cause a variety of symptoms, including blights, cankers, galls, leaf spots, overgrowths, specks, scabs or wilts.
 Bacterial infections are usually hard to identify and more often than not they are misdiagnosed as a nutrient deficiency.
 Eliminating airborne bacteria before they affect the plants is the only realistic defense.

 Unwanted pollen in the air can cause problems for indoor horticulturists.
 Cross-contamination of species can ruin an entire crop, especially if the grower is attempting to perform controlled breeding.
-Some annual plants, peppers for example, can be cross-pollinated, which creates unstable offspring.
+Some annual plants, such as peppers for example, can be cross-pollinated, which creates unstable offspring.
 For many seed producers, it is imperative to keep similar species’ pollen separate from each other to avoid cross-contamination.